+'I'm Scared': TSA Families Fear Falling Behind On Bills, Losing Their Homes

-'I'm Scared': TSA Families Fear Bills Due, Lost Security
+'I'm Scared': TSA Families Fear Falling Behind On Bills, Losing Their Homes

-Jacinda says she has "no idea" what her family will do if the government shutdown continues through January.
+Jacinda says she has "no idea" what her family will do if the government shutdown continues past January.
 Her husband's last paycheck was Dec.
 28 and, like many federal workers, he's unlikely to get his next one at the end of this week.
 He may not get the one after that, due at the end of January, either.

-"Our rent is due, the electric bill is due, our cell phones are now past due," she says.
+"Our rent is due, the electric bill is due, our cellphones are now past due," she says.

 Her husband is a TSA officer in Portland, Ore., but he's not speaking publicly because the Transportation Security Administration forbids personnel to do so.